keuller/gserver/README.md

 Usage
 -------
-You can achieve that, creating files inside **data** folder located at current directory and **gserver** will transform those files in REST endpoints.
+You can achieve that, creating JSON files inside the **data** folder located at current directory and **gserver** will transform those files in REST endpoints.
 In the  **data** folder, we have 3 JSON files, named:

 ```
 Using the api_v1_contacts.json file will be generated an endpoint like: /api/v1/contacts